 - Cooking spray

-- Garnish: soy sauce (drizzled), (alternatives) Dashi shoyu (seasoned soy sauce), or Ponzu (citrus soy sauce)
+- Soy sauce (drizzled), (alternatives) Dashi shoyu (seasoned soy sauce), or Ponzu (citrus soy sauce)

-- Cook eggplant in their skin over medium-high heat until the inner flesh is soft and tender and the outer skin is charred.
+Cook eggplant skin-on over medium-high heat until the inner flesh is soft and tender and the outer skin is charred.
 About 6 to 7 minutes on each side.

-- Once the eggplant cools, gently remove all of the charred skin of the eggplant.
+Once the eggplant cools, gently remove all of the charred skin.